ibm-cloud-docs/cloud-databases/howto-sat-loc-aws.md

 Attempting to provision a database instance into a location without a running Control plane (that is, `Normal` state), causes provisioning to fail.
 {: .important}

-## Provisioning ICD Satellite Deployment
+## Provisioning {{site.data.keyword.databases-for}} Satellite Deployment
 {: step}
 {: #provision-deployment}

-You can provision your ICD Satellite Deployment by selecting the Satellite location that you created in the **Location** menu of the provisioning page.
-For more information, see the relevant [Provisioning documentation](/docs/cloud-databases?topic=cloud-databases-provisioning) for your ICD Satellite deployment.
+You can provision your {{site.data.keyword.databases-for}} Satellite Deployment by selecting the Satellite location that you created in the **Location** menu of the provisioning page.
+For more information, see the relevant [Provisioning documentation](/docs/cloud-databases?topic=cloud-databases-provisioning) for your {{site.data.keyword.databases-for}} Satellite deployment.
 After you create a new service instance, this instance will appear in the IBM Cloud `Resource List` as `Provisioned`.

 When you deploy the first database service instance, a service cluster is automatically deployed into your Satellite location.
 The deployment of the service cluster can take up to 1 hour.